verrazzano/docs/content/en/docs/samples/argo-cd.md

 ## Before you begin

 - Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.
-- To access the Argo CD user interface, see [Access Verrazzano]({{< relref "/docs/access/" >}}).
+- Access the Argo CD console using the instructions at [Access Verrazzano]({{< relref "/docs/access/" >}}).

 ## Configure repositories

-Configure repositories in the Argo CD user interface which will contain the kubernetes resources for deploying an application.
+In the Argo CD console, configure repositories that will contain the Kubernetes resources for deploying an application.

-Following is a sample procedure to configure a private GIT repository through HTTPS:
+The following is a sample procedure to configure a private Git repository through HTTPS.
-1. Log in to the Argo CD user interface.
+1. Log in to the Argo CD console.
 2. In the left navigation, click **Settings**.
 3. Click **Repositories**.
 3. Click **Connect Repo**.
 4. Select **VIA HTTPS** as the connection method.
 5. For **Project**, specify **default**.
-<br>**Note**: All the projects are defined in the `default` level, unless they are grouped together.
+<br>**Note**: Unless they are grouped together, all the projects are defined in the `default` level.
 6. For **Repository URL**, provide the required URL.
-7. If it is a private repository and a username and password is required to connect to the repo, enter the required credentials.
+7. If it is a private repository and a user name and password is required to connect to the repository, enter the required credentials.
-<br>**Note**: The other fields are optional and is based on how the GIT repository is configured.
+<br>**Note**: The other fields are optional and based on how the Git repository is configured.
-9. Click **Connect** and verify if the connection status is displayed as `Successful`.
+9. Click **Connect** and verify that the connection status displayed is `Successful`.

 ## Deploy applications

-To deploy applications in a custom namespace, create Argo CD applications that specifies the GIT repository path, which Argo CD requires to sync and deploy the applications in the specified namespace.
+To deploy applications in a custom namespace, create Argo CD applications that specify the Git repository path, which Argo CD requires to synchronize and deploy the applications in the specified namespace.

 This example provides information about how to deploy the `Hello-helidon` application.
-The `Hello-helidon` application and component yaml definitions are available in the GIT repository, [Hello World Helidon](https://github.com/verrazzano/verrazzano/tree/master/examples/helidon-config).
+The `Hello-helidon` application and component YAML files are available at [Hello World Helidon](https://github.com/verrazzano/verrazzano/tree/master/examples/helidon-config).

-1. Log in to the Argo CD user interface.
+1. Log in to the Argo CD console.
 2. Click **New App**.
 3. Specify a name for the application.
 4. For **Project Name**, select **default**.
-5. Select the required **Sync Policy** option.
+5. Select the required **Sync Policy** option:
-<br>Options:
-   - `Automatic` - By default, after every three mins, Argo CD checks the specified GIT repository and syncs the updates in Kubernetes to the GIT repository.
+   - `Automatic` - By default, every three minutes, Argo CD checks the specified Git repository and synchronizes the updates in Kubernetes to the Git repository.
-   - `Manual` - If you want to use the **Sync** option to manually sync the updates to the GIT repository.
+   - `Manual` - For manually synchronizing the updates to the Git repository, use the **Sync** option.
 6. In the **Sync Options** section, select **Auto-Create Namespace**.
-7. Under the **Source** section, do the following:
+7. Under the **Source** section, enter the following:
     - **Repository URL**: https://github.com/verrazzano/verrazzano/
     - **Revision**: `master`
     - **Path**: Path in the repository where the Kubernetes resource definitions are listed.
 For example: `examples/helidon-config`